How to Distress Your Kitchen Cabinets

 Kitchen cabinets are a strong focal point in your home.
 If you're a fan of antiqued wood, consider distressing your cabinets.
 Distressing a cabinet is basically taking something new or unfinished and making it look like it is old.
 This article will explain how to easily distress your kitchen cabinets.
+This is particularly suitable if you have older cupboards with markings and apparent wear and tear on them, as distressing can be the addition of marks, dents, scratches, or worn patches—the limit is your imagination to conceive the idea and do it.

 Step 1 - Sand the Original Cabinets

 Before you begin to distress your kitchen cabinets, you need to remove any paint that is currently on them.
 To do this, you will want to remove the cabinet doors.
-Removing the actual cabinets is not always easy or possible, so you will have to do the frames where they are.
-Use the sandpaper to remove the layers of paint on both the doors and the frames.
+Removing the actual cabinets is not always easy or possible, so you will have to do the casework where they are.
+Use the sandpaper to remove the layers of paint on both the doors and the casework.

 Step 3 - Apply the Top Layer of Paint

 Apply your top layer of paint.
 This is the layer that you will be distressing in order to let the bottom color show through.
-Paint the kitchen cabinets with this second color and allow it to dry for a day before you move forward.
+Paint the kitchen cabinets with this second color and allow them to dry for a day before you move forward.

 Step 4 - Distress the Kitchen Cabinets